FawziElZein/usa_recession_analysis/README.md

 ### **Running the Backend**:

-Note: This ETL was containerized using Docker and packaged into a container image so it can be used to create a deployment package for an AWS Lambda function.
-For local testing purposes, please update the main file by calling the lambda_handler() function at the end of it, the final version should look like below:
+This ETL process has been containerized using Docker and packaged into a container image to facilitate the creation of a deployment package for an AWS Lambda function.
+For local testing purposes, please update the main file by adding a call to the lambda_handler() function at the end of it.
+The final version should look like the example below:

 ```
 import hook